-People who have depression will experience some or all of the following symptoms almost every day for at least two weeks:
+People who have depression will experience some or all of the following symptoms (almost every day for at least two weeks for major depression):

 Some people with depression will experience many of these symptoms.
 Others will have just a few.
-The severity of depression symptoms can range from mild to severe enough to impact the person's day-to-day life.
+The severity of depression symptoms can range from mild to severe enough to affect a person's day-to-day life.

 Doctors start the diagnostic process with a physical exam and lab work to rule out possible physical causes of depression, such as a thyroid disorder or vitamin deficiency.
 A psychologist or physician can do a psychological evaluation, asking questions and assessing symptoms according to established criteria for identifying depression and arriving at a diagnosis.

-The typical treatment for depression includes antidepressants or other medications, psychotherapy (talk therapy), or a combination of the two interventions.
+Since chemistry in the brain is linked to depression, a person might take an antidepressant, which can modify the brain's chemistry.
+Typical treatment includes antidepressants or other medications, psychotherapy (talk therapy), or a combination of the two interventions.
 Personalizing treatment to the individual can increase the chances that it will be successful.

 Antidepressants are a class of drugs used to treat depression.
 They include the following types:

 Sometimes doctors will prescribe another type of medication—such as an anti-anxiety drug, antipsychotic medicine, or stimulant—along with the antidepressant.
-Antidepressants can take up to four weeks to start working.
+Antidepressants can take up to four weeks to achieve their full benefits.
+Other drugs might work specifically for one type of depression.
+For example, brexanolone became the first therapy approved (in 2019) for treating postpartum depression specifically.
 It can take a few tries to find the best drug and dosage combination that will relieve your depression.

 Talk therapy programs like cognitive-behavioral therapy (CBT) help people with depression identify the negative thoughts and behaviors that result from depression, and replace them with more positive strategies for building coping skills and psychological resilience.
 Therapy can be done one-on-one with a therapist, as part of a group, or together with a partner or other family members.

-If these treatments do not work, electroconvulsive therapy (ECT) may be an option.
-ECT is done while you are under general anesthesia.
-Small electrical currents are passed through your brain to induce a seizure.
+If these treatments are not effective, brain stimulation therapies including electroconvulsive therapy (ECT) might be an option.
+ECT is done while a person is under general anesthesia.
+Small electrical currents are passed through the brain to induce a seizure.
 Research finds ECT is often effective in cases where antidepressants and talk therapy fail.

 Depression is highly treatable.
 Up to 90 percent of people will eventually improve with medication, therapy, a combination of the two, or another treatment.
-However, it can take some trial and error to find the therapy that works best for you.
-Help is available for people are struggling with depression through the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) helpline at 1-800-662-HELP (4357).
+However, it can take some trial and error to find the therapy that works best.
+Help is available for people who are struggling with depression through the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) helpline at 1-800-662-HELP (4357).

 Suicidal thoughts and actions can occur in people who are severely depressed.
-If you are thinking about hurting yourself, call a trusted health care provider right away, reach out to supportive friends or family members, or call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
-If you are at immediate risk for self harm, dial 911 or local emergency services.
+Anyone who might be considering harming themselves should call a trusted health care provider right away, reach out to supportive friends or family members, or call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
+If a friend or loved one is at immediate risk for self-harm, it is advised to dial 911 or local emergency services.